pnnl/memgaze/README-notes.md

 - Bugs:
+  - memory leaks

   - properly compute $\compressionRatioSym(\windowSz)$
   - properly compute $\sampleRatioSym_1$ for code footprints

   - `mem-anlys` only reads one auxiliary file even if multiple are needed
     - results in some instructions with unknown laod classes

+  - Our window analysis algorithm uses pre-selected bins to create the histogram.
+Due to the variation of sample sizes window sizes also vary.
+This can create a binning anomaly at the largest one or two window sizes.
+Since \fpSym  should never get smaller in a larger window, we force each bin to take the maximum of the current and previous windows.
+This anomaly only happens when there are constant loads instrumented for our quantitative approach.
+To address this issue we are working on a more detailed fix.

+  - Hacks in bin-anlys CFG / DependenceGraphBuilder

   - [[other bugs]]?

 - Better build (can build "externals' with spack)